awsdocs/amazon-vpc-user-guide/doc_source/security-iam-awsmanpol.md

 You can attach the `AmazonVPCFullAccess` policy to your IAM identities\.
 This policy grants permissions that allow full access to Amazon VPC\.

-To view the permissions for this policy, see [AmazonVPCFullAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonVPCFullAccess) in the AWS Management Console\.
+To view the permissions for this policy, see [AmazonVPCFullAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonVPCFullAccess.html) in the *AWS Managed Policy Reference*\.

 ## AWS managed policy: AmazonVPCReadOnlyAccess<a name="security-iam-awsmanpol-AmazonVPCReadOnlyAccess"></a>

 You can attach the `AmazonVPCReadOnlyAccess` policy to your IAM identities\.
 This policy grants permissions that allow read\-only access to Amazon VPC\.

-To view the permissions for this policy, see [AmazonVPCReadOnlyAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonVPCReadOnlyAccess) in the AWS Management Console\.
+To view the permissions for this policy, see [AmazonVPCReadOnlyAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonVPCReadOnlyAccess.html) in the *AWS Managed Policy Reference*\.

 ## AWS managed policy: AmazonVPCCrossAccountNetworkInterfaceOperations<a name="security-iam-awsmanpol-AmazonVPCCrossAccountNetworkInterfaceOperations"></a>

 You can attach the `AmazonVPCCrossAccountNetworkInterfaceOperations` policy to your IAM identities\.
 This policy grants permissions that allow the identity to create network interfaces and attach them to cross\-account resources\.

-To view the permissions for this policy, see [AmazonVPCCrossAccountNetworkInterfaceOperations](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonVPCCrossAccountNetworkInterfaceOperations) in the AWS Management Console\.
+To view the permissions for this policy, see [AmazonVPCCrossAccountNetworkInterfaceOperations](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonVPCCrossAccountNetworkInterfaceOperations) in the *AWS Managed Policy Reference*\.

 ## Amazon VPC updates to AWS managed policies<a name="security-iam-awsmanpol-updates"></a>